| Real Name | Jean-Bertrand Aristide |

 It has been alleged that after his return to power in 2001, Aristide increasingly relied on street gangs to enforce his will and to terrorize his political opponents.
 After the murder of Amiot Métayer, the leader of the pro-Aristide Lame Kanibal (Cannibal Army) gang in the Raboteau slum in the northern city of Gonaïves in September 2003, Métayer's partisans, believing that Aristide had ordered his killing, rose up against the president.[93]
 On 5 December 2003, organized pro-Aristide forces committed and encouraged violent attacks and threats against University of Port-au-Prince students protesting against Aristide.[94]

-In early 2004, the Cannibal Army was joined in its fight against the government by former military and police, many of whom had been in exile in the Dominican Republic and who had been launching cross-border raids since 2001.[55]
-The paramilitary campaign was headed by ex-police chief Guy Philippe and former FRAPH death squad founder Louis Jodel Chamblain.[56]
-In February 2004, pro-Aristide forces were accused of committing a massacre in the city of Saint-Marc.[57]
+In early 2004, the Cannibal Army was joined in its fight against the government by former military and police, many of whom had been in exile in the Dominican Republic and who had been launching cross-border raids since 2001.[95]
+The paramilitary campaign was headed by ex-police chief Guy Philippe and former FRAPH death squad founder Louis Jodel Chamblain.[96]
+In February 2004, pro-Aristide forces were accused of committing a massacre in the city of Saint-Marc.[97]
+The pro-government Haitian National Police was overrun, though supporters of Aristide set up barricades in Port-au-Prince.[79]

 The rebels soon took control of the North, and eventually laid siege to, and then invaded, the capital.
-Under disputed circumstances, Aristide was flown out of the country by the U.S. with assistance from Canada and France on 28 February 2004.[58]
+Under disputed circumstances, Aristide was flown out of the country by the U.S. with assistance from Canada and France on 28 February 2004.[98]
 Aristide and his bodyguard, Franz Gabriel, stated that he was the victim of a "new coup d'état or modern kidnapping" by U.S. forces.
-Mrs. Aristide stated that the personnel who escorted him wore U.S. Special Forces uniforms, but changed into civilian clothes upon boarding the aircraft that was used to remove them from Haiti.[59][60]
+Mrs. Aristide stated that the personnel who escorted him wore U.S. Special Forces uniforms, but changed into civilian clothes upon boarding the aircraft that was used to remove them from Haiti.[99][100]
 Jamaican prime minister P. J. Patterson released a statement saying "we are bound to question whether his resignation was truly voluntary, as it comes after the capture of regions of Haiti by armed insurgents and the failure of the international community to provide the requisite support.
-The removal of President Aristide in these circumstances sets a dangerous precedent for democratically elected governments anywhere and everywhere, as it promotes the removal of duly elected persons from office by the power of rebel forces."[6]
-Meanwhile, National Palace security agent Casimir Chariot said that Aristide left of his own free will.[61]
-Aristide's Prime Minister, Yvon Neptune, also said that Aristide's resignation was genuine.[62]
+The removal of President Aristide in these circumstances sets a dangerous precedent for democratically elected governments anywhere and everywhere, as it promotes the removal of duly elected persons from office by the power of rebel forces."[5]
+Meanwhile, National Palace security agent Casimir Chariot said that Aristide left of his own free will.[101]
+Aristide's prime minister, Yvon Neptune, also said that Aristide's resignation was genuine.[102]

-After Aristide was flown out of Haiti, looters raided his villa.[63]
-Most barricades were lifted the day after Aristide left as the shooting had stopped; order was maintained by Haitian police, along with armed rebels and local vigilantes.[64]
-Almost immediately after the Aristide family was transported from Haiti, the prime minister of Jamaica, P. J. Patterson, dispatched a member of parliament, Sharon Hay-Webster, to the Central African Republic.
+After Aristide was flown out of Haiti, looters raided his villa.[103]
+Most barricades were lifted the day after Aristide left as the shooting had stopped; order was maintained by Haitian police, along with armed rebels and local vigilantes.[104]
+Almost immediately after the Aristide family was transported from Haiti, the Prime Minister of Jamaica, P.J.
+Patterson, dispatched a member of parliament, Sharon Hay-Webster, to the Central African Republic.
 The leadership of that country agreed that Aristide and his family could go to Jamaica.
-The Aristide family remained on the island for several months until the Jamaican government gained acceptance by the Republic of South Africa for the family to relocate there.
+The Aristide family remained on the island for several months until the Jamaican government gained acceptance by South Africa for the family to relocate there.

-Aristide later claimed that France and the U.S. had a role in what he termed "a kidnapping" that took him from Haiti to South Africa via the Central African Republic.[65]
-However, authorities said his temporary asylum there had been negotiated by the United States, France and Gabon.[66]
-On 1 March 2004, U.S. congresswoman Maxine Waters, along with Aristide family friend Randall Robinson, reported Aristide had told them that he had been forced to resign and had been abducted from the country by the United States and that he had been held hostage by an armed military guard.[67]
-According to Waters, Mildred Aristide called her at her home at 6:30 am, informing her that "the coup d'etat has been completed".
-She also stated how Jean-Bertrand Aristide claimed the U.S. embassy in Haiti's chief of staff came to his house and threatened that he, alongside many other Haitians would be killed if he did not resign.[6]
+Aristide later claimed that France and the U.S. had a role in what he termed "a kidnapping" that took him from Haiti to South Africa via the Central African Republic.[105]
+However, authorities said his temporary asylum there had been negotiated by the United States, France and Gabon.[106]
+On 1 March 2004, U.S. congresswoman Maxine Waters, along with Aristide family friend Randall Robinson, reported Aristide had told them that he had been forced to resign and had been abducted from the country by the United States and that he had been held hostage by an armed military guard.[107]
+According to Waters, Mildred Aristide called her at her home at 6:30 am, informing her that "the coup d'état has been completed".
+She also stated how Jean-Bertrand Aristide claimed the U.S. embassy in Haiti's chief of staff came to his house and threatened that he, alongside many other Haitians would be killed if he did not resign.[5]
 Aristide's letter, which is described as his resignation, does not actually contain Aristide clearly and officially resigning.
 Representative Charles Rangel, D-New York, expressed similar words, saying Aristide had told him he was "disappointed that the international community had let him down" and "that he resigned under pressure" – "As a matter of fact, he was very apprehensive for his life.
-They made it clear that he had to go now or he would be killed."[6]
-When asked for his response to these statements Colin Powell said that "it might have been better for members of Congress who have heard these stories to ask us about the stories before going public with them so we don't make a difficult situation that much more difficult" and he alleged that Aristide "did not democratically govern or govern well".[6]
+They made it clear that he had to go now or he would be killed."[5]
+When asked for his response to these statements Colin Powell said that "it might have been better for members of Congress who have heard these stories to ask us about the stories before going public with them so we don't make a difficult situation that much more difficult" and he alleged that Aristide "did not democratically govern or govern well".[5]
 CARICOM, an organization of Caribbean countries that included Haiti, called for a United Nations investigation into Aristide's removal, but were reportedly pressured by the U.S. and France to drop their request.
-Some observers suggest the rebellion and removal of Aristide were covertly orchestrated by these two countries and Canada.[68][42]
+Some observers suggest the rebellion and removal of Aristide were covertly orchestrated by these two countries and Canada.[108][51]

 In 2022, Thierry Burkard, the French ambassador to Haiti at the time, told the New York Times that France and the United States had effectively orchestrated a coup against Aristide by forcing him into exile.[6]
 In response to this, James Brendan Foley, U.S. Ambassador to Haiti at the time of the coup, called these claims untrue, stating that it was never U.S. policy to remove Aristide.
 He said that Aristide had requested a U.S. rescue and that the decision to dispatch a plane to carry him to safety had been agreed upon following night-time discussions at the behest of Aristide.[7]